Renunciation

 They assume that the desire for worldly objects will result in pleasure, when in fact, this desire creates stress and painful feelings.

-Because of ignorance, they wrongly perceive satisfaction was obtained from the object of desire, when in fact, it was the release from stress, the relief from the pain of not having what one desires, that brought them some happiness.
+Because of ignorance, people wrongly perceive that satisfaction is obtained from objects of desire themselves, when in fact, it is the release from stress, the relief from the pain of not having what one desires, that brings relief, which is wrongly perceived as obtaining some satisfaction.

 Bulb